brohudev/PHYS-4350-final-project/README.md

 therefore, the files are named after the pictures they try to mimic, and one exercise to show my grasp of the content in this section(I did two because why not):
 - edenClusterSim.py: simulates figure 7.17 (in the text)
 - DLAclusterSim.py: simulates figure 7.18
+- fractalDimensionalityDLA.py: simulate the DLA cluster fractal dimensionality plot in figure 7.19
-- fractalDimensionality.py: siulates figure 7.19
+- fractalDimensionalityEden.py: simulates the eden cluster fractal dimensionality plot in figure 7.19
 - exercise7-19.py: implements exercise 7.19 in the section
-- exercise7-20.py: implements exerckse 7.20 in the section for fun.
-- snowflakeSim.py: some blog I found online that uses the same method to generate snowflake gifs, and i wanna test it out and play with it, for fun.
+- the pictures are for teh respective exercises, kept as proof of the pudding for this project.